kkrishnak22/servicenow_doc/Scripts/Functions/addAddress/README.md

 ```

 You can only include **CC** and **BCC** via an **Email Script**.
-We cannot add to in addAddress
+We cannot add "to" in addAddress() function
 ---

 ## 📬 Sending Dynamic Recipients via Event